moritzsalla/adv-visualization/6-styleTransfer/README.md

+# Week 7 Exercise - Using TensorFlow to create outputs

 - Have a look at the following demos:
 - https://research.google.com/seedbank/seed/neural_style_transfer_with_tfkeras
 - https://research.google.com/seedbank/seed/deepdream
 - Use your own images to create your own style transfer and deep dream outputs.
-- Check out some of the other examples: https://colab.research.google.com/notebooks/intro.ipynb#scrollTo=P-H6Lw1vyNNd
+- Submit your image outputs.
+If you make any changes to the code, submit your own version of the notebooks, highlighting the changes you made using comments.
-- If you are feeling like a challenge, get the code running on your own machine.
+- You should also try to get the code running on your own machine.
+If you do this, submit the code that runs on your own device.

+### 250 Text: